ni4yja/running-calendar/README.md

 Check out the [demo link](https://ni4yja.github.io/running-planner/) and read my [article on Medium](https://ni4yja.medium.com/running-planner-vue-js-application-4784f0560ec4) about the project.

+**Updated:** Now a user can toggle complete each day status and the data will be saved to the Local Storage.

 ## Project setup
 ```
 npm install